 A student is considered to be in residence when registered during regular semesters at this university.
-For degrees requiring 30 units, 21 units must be completed in residence at this institution.
-For programs requiring 42 or more units, at least half the units must be taken in residence.
+At least 21 semester units or half the units required by the program, whichever is larger, must be taken in residence at this university.
 Approved units earned in summer sessions may be used to meet regular semester unit requirements on a course by course basis.
 Extension credit may not be used to fulfill the minimum residence requirement.